Beokro/minix_virtural_machine/README.md

 # Loading Image

 1. Now we have all the matrials we need to start the insatllation.
 Let's go ahead and load the Minix image into the Virtual Box.
 Open the Virtual Box application.
-If you can not find it, press F4 to enter the application page and use the serach bar at top to locate Virtual Box.
+If you can not find it, press F4 to enter the application page and use the serach bar at top to locate Virtual Box. <br>

     <img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/6.png" width='400' height='300'/>
 <br><br>

 2. Click new button on the top left of the window to create a new virtual machine.
 You can use whatever name you want, in this case we will just name it minix 3.
 Choose the type to be `Other` and the version to be `Other/Unknown`.
-Click continue.
+Click continue. <br>

     <img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/10.png" width='400' height='300'/>
 <br><br>

 3. Virtual Box will keep asking you to select the hardware spec for your virtual machine.
 You can setup the hardware as you like but we recommend you not to change the default vaue too much.
 The following table can be used as a reference.
-Be aware that minimum memory that minix3 need is 64MB.
+Be aware that minimum memory that minix3 need is 64MB. <br>

     Hardware | Value
     ------------ | -------------